hknd23/idcempy/docs/idcempy_tutorial.rst

          Function evaluations: 976
          Gradient evaluations: 121

-:class:`zmiopc.OpModel` stores results from model estimation and other information in its attributes.
+The model's run-time is 37.694 seconds (N= 9624). :class:`zmiopc.OpModel` stores results from model estimation and other information in its attributes.
 The following line of code to see the estimates of coefficients:

 .. testcode::